 11. Pacific Cutlery 983 Barry Wood

-I couldn’t find a better video than this, so you’ll have to see this gif with a partial view:
+I couldn’t find a decent video, so you’ll have to see this gif with a partial view:

 12. Fox Knives aX Dobolock